 In a P-type semiconductor material, there is a shortage of electrons that is there are holes in the crystal lattice.
 Electrons may move from one empty position to another and in this case, it can be considered that the holes are moving.
 This can happen under the influence of a potential difference and the holes can be seen to flow in one direction resulting in an electric current flow.
 A P-type semiconductor is actually harder for holes to move than for free electrons to move and, therefore, the mobility of holes is less than that of free electrons.
 Holes are positively charged carries.

 There are many different types of semiconductor materials that can be used within electronic gadgets.
 Each has its own advantages, disadvantages, and area where it can be used to offer the optimum performance.

 Germanium was used in many early devices from radar detection diodes to the first transistors.

 Silicon is the most widely used type of semiconductor material.
 Its major advantage is that silicon is easy to fabricate and provides good general electrical and mechanical properties.
 Another advantage is that when it is used for IC (integrated circuits), it forms high-quality silicon oxide that is used for insulation layers between active elements of the IC.

-Gallium phosphide found many uses within LED technology from low to medium brightness LEDs producing a variety of colours depends on the addition of other dopants.
-Pure Gallium phosphide produces a green colour light, when nitrogen-doped, it emits yellow-green and when ZnO-doped, it emits red.
+Gallium phosphide found many uses within LED technology from low to medium brightness LEDs producing a variety of colors depends on the addition of other dopants.
+Pure Gallium phosphide produces a green color light, when nitrogen-doped, it emits yellow-green and when ZnO-doped, it emits red.